kichooo/wesnoth-tiles/README.md

 Javascript port of the beautiful hex system from [Battle for Wesnoth](wesnoth.org)

+# techology

+Component will be written using Typescript, drawn on the Canvas.
+Gulp will take care of building.
+Tiles will be uploaded as a sprite atlas, in default png format.
+WML files with terrain definitions will be converted using short GO program.

 # plans
 1. Terrains (grass, hills mountains);
 2. Overlay objects (huts, windmills, flowers trees etc.);